YeoJongHan/CTF_WriteUps/NYPInfosec_Dec_2021/Pwn/Meet Greet0r/README.md

 Change `p = process('./Greet0r')` to access the target host `p = remote('<host>', <port>)` and we should get our flag!

 _I didn't keep note of the actual flag, sorry :(_

+Here is a good youtube video on how it works, created by our beloved **LiveOverFlow**: [https://www.youtube.com/watch?v=T03idxny9jE](https://www.youtube.com/watch?v=T03idxny9jE)